Skip to main page content (AccessKey S)

-Sitting at the eastern end of St Andrews' two main streets is the imposing, if slightly confusing, collection of ruins that together make up St Andrews Cathedral and a number of associated religious buildings.
+Sitting at the eastern end of St Andrews' two main streets is the imposing, if slightly confusing, collection of ruins that together make up St Andrews Cathedral and a number of associated religious buildings including St Rule's Tower, just to the south-east of the cathedral, and St Mary's Church, just outside the precinct wall.

-There had probably been a religious community located on this site since around 732AD, when relics of St Andrew were brought to what was then known as Kilrimont by Bishop Acca of Hexam.
-There is an alternative and probably more fanciful story, that Saint Rule brought five of St Andrew's bones here by boat in the years after 300AD, having sailed from from Patras in Greece and eventually surviving a shipwreck near the site of today's harbour.
+A religious community was probably first located on this site in about 732, when relics of St Andrew were brought to what was then known as Kilrimont or Cennrígmonaid by Bishop Acca of Hexam.
+There is an alternative and probably more fanciful story, that Saint Rule (also known as St Regulus) brought a number of St Andrew's bones here by boat in 347, having sailed from from Patras in Greece and eventually surviving a shipwreck near the site of today's harbour.

 By 1144 St Andrews' place in the Scottish Church was confirmed with the setting up here of a community of Augustinian Canons.
 At the same time, an existing band of clergy, the Culdees, were displaced, eventually finding a permanent home in the most easterly of the three churches on the rocky promontory occupied by the cathedral.
 This, the church of St Mary on the Rock, is now barely visible above ground level on a site overlooking the harbour outside the precinct wall of the cathedral.

-The Augustinians took as their own St Rule's Church, which dates from about 1130, but which was extended in 1144 to accommodate them.
-Today, all that remains of St Rule's Church is a small part of the chancel and the implausibly high tower.
+The Augustinians took as their own St Rule's Church, which dates from about 1123, but which was extended in 1144 to accommodate them.
+Today, all that remains of St Rule's Church is a small part of the chancel and an implausibly high tower.
 This is accessible to visitors and, at 100ft high, provides superb views over St Andrews and the surrounding area.

 By 1160 it was clear that St Rule's Church was too small to accommodate the ambitions of the Bishops, and work began on what was to become the largest cathedral ever to be built in Scotland.
 The work took nearly 150 years to complete.
 It was eventually consecrated on 5 July 1318 in the presence of Robert the Bruce.